<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3749210&amp;fmt=gif">

 With a stable IBW, a building can implement a public safety DAS system that feeds radio signals to first responders like firefighters, EMTs, and law enforcement.
 The system instantly sends the signals when building personnel push emergency buttons or if alarm systems like fire detectors and security alarms go off.
 In addition, the National Fire Protection Agency (NFPA) may require a public safety DAS for certain establishments like commercial and mixed-use buildings, depending on local jurisdictions and code.

-RF Shielding Enhances DAS and Improves In-Building Wireless Solutions
+RF Shielding Enhances DAS and Improves In-Building Wireless SYSTEMS

 To solve the problem of external RF interference, engineers can install RF and IR attenuating window films to contain indoor signals and keep out interfering external radio frequencies.